MaterializeInc/materialize/doc/user/content/ingest-data/warpstream.md

     If you already have a WarpStream cluster, you can skip this step.

-    a. **Sign Up**: Begin by registering for a WarpStream account.
+    a.
+Begin by registering for a WarpStream account or logging in to your existing account.

-    b. **Deploy on Fly.io**: Follow [this guide](https://github.com/warpstreamlabs/warpstream-fly-io-template) to deploy your WarpStream cluster on Fly.io.
+    b.
+Follow [this guide](https://github.com/warpstreamlabs/warpstream-fly-io-template) to deploy your WarpStream cluster on Fly.io.

-    c. **Generate Credentials**: Post deployment, [create credentials](https://docs.warpstream.com/warpstream/how-to/configure-the-warpstream-agent-for-production/configure-authentication-for-the-warpstream-agent#sasl-authentication) for connecting to your WarpStream cluster.
+    c.
+Post deployment, [create credentials](https://docs.warpstream.com/warpstream/how-to/configure-the-warpstream-agent-for-production/configure-authentication-for-the-warpstream-agent#sasl-authentication) for connecting to your WarpStream cluster.

-    d. **Test Connection**: Use the provided credentials to connect to the WarpStream cluster on Fly.io.
+    d.
+Use the provided credentials to connect to the WarpStream cluster on Fly.io.
 Test this connection using [the WarpStream CLI](https://docs.warpstream.com/warpstream/install-the-warpstream-agent):

     ```bash
     warpstream kcmd -type diagnose-connection \